Explore more blogs

 • An eye-catching header 🌈 Feature your organization or campaign name prominently, ideally with a high-resolution version of your logo.

 • An appropriate greeting 👋 For general requests to prospective donors, a friendly but professional opening is great, like “Dear Amanni.”
-For corporate requests, opt for a more formal salutation like “Dear Mr. Weaver.”
+For corporate philanthropy requests, opt for a more formal salutation like “Dear Mr. Weaver.”

 • Additional information 📄 Include any relevant campaign perks or info, like a limited-time matching gift offer or other ways to support your cause.
 Charitable organizations might want to highlight tax benefits, for instance.